RIKEN-RCCS/lens3/v2/doc/setting-guide.md

 Lens3 consists of a couple of services as depicted in the configuration figure above.
 A reverse-proxy can be any server, but Apache HTTP Server is used in this guide.
-A key-value database server, Redis, runs at port=6378.
+A key-value database server, Valkey, runs at port=6378.
 The Lens3 services, Lens3-Mux and Lens3-Reg, run at port=8003 and port=8004, respectively.
 The proxy is set up to forward requests to Lens3-Mux and Lens3-Reg.